Genivia/RE-flex/doc/index.md

 Prepend `(?i)` to the regex to specify case-insensitive mode or use `(?i:φ)` to locally enable case-insensitive mode in the sub-pattern `φ`.
 Use `(?-i:φ)` to locally disable case-insensitive mode in `φ`.
-The regex pattern may require conversion when the regex library does not support case-insensitive mode modifiers, see \ref regex-convert for more details.
+The regex pattern may require conversion when the regex library does not support non-ASCII Unicode case-insensitive mode modifiers, see \ref regex-convert for more details.

 🔝 [Back to table of contents](#)